What is Cassia Seed?

 Cautions and Side Effects of Cassia Seed

-Cassia Seed should not be used by individuals who are experiencing diarrhoea, lethargy individuals who are currently using blood pressure medications.
-Pregnant ladies should avoid using Cassia Seed as well, as some components in them might cause premature labour.
+Cassia Seed should not be used by individuals who are experiencing diarrhea, lethargy individuals who are currently using blood pressure medications.
+Pregnant ladies should avoid using Cassia Seed as well, as some components in them might cause premature labor.